dxps/-old-vision8tech.github.io/courses/was85/README.md

 ##### Virtual Machine for student labs

 - Start `VirtualBox`
-- Click `New` for creating the virtual Machine
+- Click `New` for creating the virtual machine
 - Use the following settings:
       - os: Linux
       - distro: RedHat 64bit